SQL Databases

 NOTE

-If FTS is enabled, one of the following tables will also be created:
+If FTS is enabled, the following table will also be created:

 to store the SQLite search index.